-Based in the heart of Manchester the BA (hons) in Acting For Live And a Recorded Media is a vocational course offering training way beyond what is traditionally expected from a classical drama school.
+Based in the heart of Manchester the BA (Hons) in Acting For Live and Recorded Media is a vocational course offering training way beyond what is traditionally expected from a classical drama school.

 The course, designed and taught by industry professionals is unique in offering a three-year intensive training in both screen and stage.

 This course is unique in providing a true vocational qualification.
 All modules are designed to train you as a working actor and give you the opportunity to learn your trade within a number of work based scenarios.
 This includes tours of schools, performances at established fringe venues, showcases in Manchester and London and public performances at established local theatres such as Z-Arts, Contact Theatre, Joshua Brooks, The Kings Arms, Hope Mill Theatre.
 Alongside this you will leave with up to date knowledge of auditions skills taught by leading industry specialists and, most importantly of all, a professionally produced showreel and audio reel.

 Mark Womack (Hillsborough, The Good Cop, Route Irish)